 - a.
-SF-269 Financial Status Report Not Applicable. - b.
-SF-270 Request for Advance or Reimbursement Only grantees placed on reimbursement are required to complete this form to request payment of grant award funds.
-The requirement to use this form is imposed on an individual recipient basis. - c.
-SF-271 Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272 Federal Cash Transactions Report Not Applicable - e.
-SF-425 Federal Financial Report Not Applicable - f.
-Financial Status Report (Part C) for the Consolidated Annual Report for the Carl D. Perkins Career and Technical Education Act of 2006 (CAR) (OMB No. 1830-0569) - This replaces the SF 269.
-This form is a webbased format entitled -Financial Status Report" (FSR).
-Each State files two -FSR" forms each December for two distinct grant periods: (1) an interim FSR that reports the expenditure of those Federal funds available to a State on or after July 1 of the preceding year during the first 12 to 15 months of availability and (2) a final FSR that reports the expenditure of those Federal funds available to the State on or after July 1 of the second preceding year for the full 27 months of availability.
+SF-270, Request for Advance or Reimbursement Only grantees placed on reimbursement are required to complete this form to request payment of grant award funds.
+The requirement to use this form is imposed on an individual recipient basis. - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Not Applicable - d.
+Financial Status Report (Part C) for the Consolidated Annual Report for the Carl D. Perkins Career and Technical Education Act of 2006 (CAR) (OMB No. 1830-0569) This form is a web-based format entitled "Financial Status Report" (FSR).
+Each State files two "FSR" forms each December for two distinct grant periods: (1) an interim FSR that reports the expenditure of those Federal funds available to a State on or after July 1 of the preceding year during the first 12 to 15 months of availability, and (2) a final FSR that reports the expenditure of those Federal funds available to the State on or after July 1 of the second preceding year for the full 27 months of availability.